Field Trips and R.E.A.C.H. camp

 Prestonsburg, Ky.
 41640

 Jenny Wiley State Resort Park offers a variety of activities for young and the young at heart.
 We have many nature activities that will allow you to learn about snakes, birds of prey, elk, mammals, salamanders, and frogs.
 We provide many recreational activities and arts and crafts.
 Jenny Wiley State Resort Park offers 13.5 miles of trails with different levels of difficulty that would allow for a bird walk, wildflower walk, or tree identification walk.
 Elk viewing tours, that allow students to learn about the elk restoration project and get up close to these wonderful animals, provide a unique field trip opportunity.
 All activities offered are for K-12.
 Program fees per student vary per activity.
-If you would like more information on all the activities we have to offer, please contact the Park Interpreter Trinity Shepherd at 606-889-1790 or 1-800-325-0142 or email at [email protected]
+Please call 606-889-1790 for more information.

 John James Audubon State Park